ADAPAA/notesrepo/githubnotes.md

 Create a Reo or Clone a Repo  and Create a text file(githubnotes) in the repo and Commit the file and also do the Pull request
 Step 1:-
     Create a Repo (or) Clone a repo
-$git init reponame (or) git clone ìURL of Repo to cloneî -push an existing repository from the command line
+$git init reponame (or) git clone ‚ÄúURL of Repo to clone‚Äù -push an existing repository from the command line
 $git remote add origin https://github.com/ADAPAA/notes.git
 	$git push -u origin master